jarredclloyd/PowerShell_LADR_errorcorrelation_workaround/README.md

 ## Adding the function to PowerShell
 Firstly, ensure the cross-platform PowerShell Core V7 or higher is installed.
 See [Get PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) for detailed instructions.
 It can be installed via most OS package managers (e.g., winget, homebrew, apt).

-To obtain this PowerShell function, either clone the repository if you are familiar with Git or download the LADRWorkaround.ps1 file.
+To obtain this PowerShell function, either clone the repository if you are familiar with Git or download the LADRWorkaround.ps1 file (right click the .ps1 and Save Link As...) .
 Place the ps1 file into a stable location (I recommend using Git for this reason and for if I update the code, fix bugs etc.), just place it somewhere you are not likely to accidentally delete it.
 [GitHub desktop](https://desktop.github.com/) is an easy way to enter the world of Git without having to use a CLI.

 You can either Import-Module Path/LADRWorkaround.ps1 for each session that you need to use it, or to save some time in future I recommend setting up a PowerShell profile if you haven't already.
 To import the function on a session basis, for each session first run (where SomeDirectory is the path where the ps1 file is saved):